Skip to content

 Description

-The Nantes Program is an intense 10-week summer immersion French language and culture program.
-This program is offered exclusively by the Department of World Languages and Cultures to Cal Poly Humboldt students from all fields of study.
 The Nantes Program is a comprehensive all-services included program.
-Consequently, the students live in university dorms, take classes five days a week, and participate in various academic visits to outstanding cultural sites in France.
-The Program is also open to and welcomes students from other universities and colleges from the State of California, out-of-state, and international students.
+Consequently, the students live in studio apartments, take classes five days a week, and participate in various academic visits to outstanding cultural sites in France.
 This is a 12 unit academic program.
 Minimum enrollment of participants is required.

 Main photo